evert/evert.github.com/_posts/2024/2024-12-29-letting-curveball-die.md

   port it to a new framework. (most likely Hono as it's the closest in spirit).
 * [a12n-server][11], which is an authn/authz server similar to keycloak is still very interesting to me.
 It needs its own brand and logo and will port this project to a different framework at some future date.
-Depsite being under the 'curveball' namespace I always saw this as its own project.
+Despite being under the 'curveball' namespace I always saw this as its own project.
 This project does suffer from a similar problem though.
 Low uptake and just me maintaining it.
 I need to set some goals for 2025 and kill this as well if